dlt-hub/dlt/docs/website/docs/general-usage/credentials/prebuilt_types.md

       variables, specs]
 ---

+## Overview

 Often, credentials do not consist of just one `api_key`, but instead can be quite a complex structure.
-In this section, you'll learn how dlt supports different credential types and authentication options.
+In this section, you'll learn how `dlt` supports different credential types and authentication options.

 :::tip
 Learn about the authentication methods supported by the `dlt` RestAPI Client in detail in the [RESTClient section](../http/rest-client.md#authentication).